lluissm/license-header-checker/README.md

 ### Install script

-On Linux, MacOS or a terminal like Git Bash in Windows, the install script can be used for convenience.
+On Linux, macOS or a terminal like Git Bash in Windows, the installation script can be used for convenience.

 To install the latest version: